 Bollington Hall Farmhouse is at 87 Wellington Road.
 This former farmhouse dates back to the Tudor period, and has a timber-framed core.
-Its exterior is in sandstone, and has a roof in Kerridge stone-slate with a stone ridge.
-The house has an L-shaped plan, is in two storeys, and has a three-bay front.
-The right hand side of the house has a stepped stone chimney flanked by 2-light chamfered rubble mullions.
+It`s exterior is in sandstone, and has a roof in Kerridge stone-slate with a stone ridge.
+The house has an L-shaped plan in two storey`s and has a three-bay front.
+The right hand side of the house has a stepped stone chimney flanked by two-light chamfered rubble mullions.

 The relevant census entries indicate the following:

-1861: Farmer Thomas Halton (aged 30) and his wife Elizabeth (aged 31) lived there, both from Bollington, together with 3 daughters and 2 servants.
-Thomas was a “dairy farmer of twenty acres”.
+1861: Farmer Thomas Halton aged thirty and his wife Elizabeth aged thirty one lived there, both from Bollington, together with three daughters and two servants.
+Thomas was a dairy farmer of twenty acres.

-1871: now Mark Pearson (aged 31) lived there, a farmer of 20 acres, wife his Sarah (aged 30), both from Bollington.
-They had one daughter Mary (5) and a son John (3).
-They had 2 servants (from Kettleshulme and Derbyshire).
+1871: now Mark Pearson aged thirty one lived there, a farmer of twenty acres, wife his Sarah aged thirty, both from Bollington.
+They had one daughter Mary five years and a son John aged three years.
+They had two servants (from Kettleshulme and Derbyshire).

-1881: William Challiner (aged 27) from Bollington, a farmer of now 40 acres, lived there with wife Margaret (aged 34) from Woodford, and 2 children Marcy (5) and Thomas (7 months), and a 16 year old servant girl from Adlington Cheshire.
+1881: William Challiner aged twenty seven from Bollington, a farmer with (now with forty acres) lived there with wife Margaret aged thirty four from Woodford, and two children Marcy five years and Thomas just seven months, and a sixteen year old servant girl from Adlington Cheshire.

-1891: William Challiner still lives there with his wife Margaret and now 4 children.
-William is still a farmer but now also a “Carrier”.
+1891: William Challiner still lives there with his wife Margaret and now has four children.
+William is still a farmer but is now also a “Carrier”.

 1901: William Challiner is still a farmer and also a “Cab Proprietor”.
-His wife Margaret is still there along with 4 children aged from 14 to 20.
+His wife Margaret is still there along with four children aged from fourteen to twenty.
 And one boarder who is an insurance agent from Bollington

-1911: William Challiner (aged 62) still living there with his wife Margaret (56) and their 2 adult children Oswald 23 and Hannah (Barlow) married.
+1911: William Challiner aged sixty two still living there with his wife Margaret aged fifty six and their two adult children Oswald twenty three years old and Hannah (Barlow) married.

-On the 1939 register Bollington Hall farmhouse was occupied by a Hannah Aston Barlow nee Challener (57), a dairy farmer, seemingly living alone although it says she is married (to Samuel Barlow in 1904 at St Peters in Prestbury).
+On the 1939 register Bollington Hall farmhouse was occupied by a Hannah Aston Barlow nee Challiner fifty seven years old, a dairy farmer seemingly living alone although it says she is married (to Samuel Barlow in 1904 at St Peters in Prestbury).
 She died in 1951 leaving £649.10s to William Berry a farm worker.